01-edu/UX-UI/subjects/ux/athele-keep-hydrated/user-journey/README.md

-# UX I - Ex 4 - User Journey
+## User Journey

-**Instructions:**
+### Instructions

 Based on your persona card, and the interview scripts, design Pierre’s user journey.

-**Deliverables:**

-- A Figma file with Pierre’s user journey.
+The journey must contain:

+    - A timeline that show the journey of your persona step by step, before, during and after running a race divided into phases.
+    - Pierre’s actions must be written on the timeline and for each action, a thought must be written and for every thought a main emotion must be present.

 - Upload the Figma file on Github, labeled as follows: “Name_FirstName_DeliverableName_Date_VersionNumber”.
 For example, it can be labeled as “Doe_John_MidFiPrototype_05242024_V1”.
 - Add a title within the file.

-- Pay attention to the global aspect of the file.
-It must be clear, simple and easy to read.
-You can get inspiration on canva.com but don’t overload your design with too much details!
+### Deliverables

+- A Figma file with Pierre’s user journey.

 **Tips:**

 - You may use Figma.
 - Mix up some insights and details from the interview scripts to write a journey that is consistent with Pierre’s personality.